-I have written a novel, three theatre plays, two of which have been performed before the public, eight feature length screenplays.
+I have written a novel, three theatre plays, two of which have been performed before the public, nine feature length screenplays.
 The first three listed have all at one one point been optioned by production companies.
-One long-form TV drama series that has twice been in devlopment with production companies and one two-part TV drama.
+One long-form TV drama series that has twice been in development with production companies and one two-part TV drama.

 - DA VINCI’S LAST SUPPER: THE FORGOTTEN TALE.
 When Leonardo da Vinci is commissioned to paint ‘The Last Supper’ he believes it is an act of destiny that will seal his reputation as the finest artist in Italy.
 Yet all does not go as planned.
 The Papal Emissary, Father Rodrigo of Salamanca accuses Leonardo of blasphemy over his decision to choose a lowly peasant (Alessandro) to be his model for Jesus Christ.
 Initially, the impressionable Alessandro’s delusions of possessing a unique connection with the divine, cause Leonardo few concerns.
 However, as Alessandro takes on quasi-religious significance for the populace of Milan, both artist and model become entangled in a journey of sex, violence, religious and political upheaval, eventually leading to their climatic confrontation.

 Follow this link to Amazon where my novel can be purchased.